franzbu/EnhancedSpaces.spoon/README.md

 ## Uninstall SpaceHammer

-In case you at some point had the automatic backup and restore function activated, start SpaceHammer once with it deactivated; to do so, delete the following line in your 'init.lua' (or set it to false).
+In case you at some point had the automatic backup and restore function activated, start SpaceHammer once with it deactivated; to do so, delete the following line in your 'init.lua' (or set 'backup' to false).

 ```lua
   ...